Treode/store/client/DESIGN.md

 The standard HTTP protocol permits updating one value per request; fortunately the HTTP specification leaves room for extensions.
 To implement transactions, we must have the ability to update multiple values as an atomic unit, that is all or nothing.
 TreodeDB supports two mechanisms for bundling updates into a batch.

-- **POST to /batch-write** *(currently supported)*: The client may issue a single request to POST the updates.
-All objects are contained in a JSON array.
+- **POST to /batch-write** *(currently supported)*: The client may issue a single request to POST a batch of updates, which are contained in a JSON array.

 - **Request Pipelining** *(future feature)*: The client may issue multiple POST, PUT and DELETE requests without awaiting responses.
 The client ties the requests together using the `Transaction` header.